-Disabled Woman Needs Service Dog
+Disabled Woman Needs an MS Service Dog

 With a little help there's no reason why you can't train your own service dog.
 The advantages are many - not least of which is the cost.